• The Team

 GIS Specialist

 Oliver moved to Canada from the UK in 2011 after graduating from the University of Leeds with a BSc in Environmental Science.
 His dissertation was focused on the impacts of climate change on a ski resort in Scotland.
 He joined Cascade in 2019 after completing the GIS Advanced Diploma Program at BCIT.
 Oliver works as both an Environmental Technician and GIS Analyst and is responsible for producing and editing maps, and undertaking data analysis, web-mapping and programming tasks.
 He also works in the field, contributing to RAPR and TEM assessments, and assisting with environmental monitoring.
-Oliver is a certified danger tree assessor and is currently working towards Q.E.P status.
+Oliver is a certified danger tree assessor, RAPR assessor and is an Applied Science Technologist with Q.E.P status.
 Based in the Comox Valley, Oliver helps Cascade to service the Vancouver Island region more efficiently.

 Erin Schott, B.Sc, Trainee R.B.Tech